 Albert Namatjira was the first Aboriginal person to be made a citizen by the Australian government.

 The founder of the Aboriginal art movement in Australia, his artworks gave many Australians their first glimpses into to the outback in heart of the country.
 He was widely celebrated, exhibited globally, and introduced to Queen Elizabeth.

 However, Namatjira was caught between cultures – paraded as a great Australian, and at the same time treated with contempt.
-He was wrongfully imprisoned and in 1959 he died a broken man.
-The public trustee of the Northern Territory took on that copyright upon Namatjira’s death.
+He was imprisoned and in 1959 he died a broken man.
+The public trustee of the Northern Territory took on the copyright to his works upon Namatjira's death.

 In 1983 the government sold the copyright to his entire catalogue of artworks to an art dealer.
-Today his family fight for survival, justice and to regain their grandfather’s copyright as well as access to royalties generated as a result of the copyright to Albert’s work.
+His family fought many years for justice and to regain their grandfather’s copyright (which they did in 2017) as well as access to royalties generated as a result of the copyright to Albert's work.
 His original watercolours sell for up to $30,000 in private sales.

 Namatjira's grandchildren also feature in the film, which tells the story of the artist's life in and around his hometown of Hermannsburg in central Australia.